 Aetna considers intravenous iron therapy medically necessary for any of the following indications:

-Aetna considers intravenous iron therapy experimental and investigational for all other indications (e.g., anemia of pregnancy who do not meet criteria above, treatment of restless legs syndrome) because its clinical value for these indications has not been established.
+Aetna considers intravenous iron therapy experimental and investigational for all other indications including the following (not an all-inclusive list) because its clinical value for these indications has not been established.

 The established indications for intravenous iron therapy were adapted from Wintrobe's Clinical Hematology (1999).
 Parenteral iron therapy is as effective but somewhat more dangerous and considerably more expensive than oral therapy.
 Nevertheless, failure of oral therapy is to be expected in certain clinical situations.
 According to Wintrobe's Clinical Hematology, a history of failure to respond to oral iron, however, is not by itself an indication for parenteral therapy.
 The reasons for failure must be analyzed.